vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 <enter-selected-space-number>
 ```

-> If you're using your employers Cloud Foundry, the login process may be different.
+If you're using your employers Cloud Foundry, the login process may be different.
 For example, you may have single sign on (SSO) rather than a username and password and you may be restricted in terms of which orgs and spaces are available to you.
-Ask your platform team for advice if you need it.

-> Note: 'Org and Space' is simply Cloud Foundry speak for application partitioning.
+'Org and space' are simply Cloud Foundry terms for application partitioning.
 Depending on how your cloud foundry was set up, you may see very different names and options.
+Cloud Foundry doesn't attach any special meaning to these names.
+Production could just as easily be called 'bob' if that makes sense in your organization.
+Ask your platform team for advice on which space to use.

 > __*Don't really push apps to production unless it's definitely safe for you to do so!*__

-If at any point you need to remind yourself which api url, org, or space you are currently using, you can use the `cf target` command like this:
+If at any point you need to remind yourself which API url, org, or space you are currently using, you can use the `cf target` command like this:

 ```bash
 > cf target